DreamInMexico/DIM-web/README.md

-# DIM-web
+# Dreaming in Mexico landing

-Dreamin in Mexico - Landing
+Dreamin in Mexico Landing